nathanmcnulty/M365-Learning/Powershell Modules.md

 ## Azure Az Powershell Module

 These have improved since AzureRM when it comes to Azure AD, and if I had to choose a module to invest time in, I think this would be the best one to choose.
-You get cross playform support with Powershell 7, and it is able to do both Azure AD as well as other Azure resources, such as IaaS/PaaS offerings - something the other modules cannot do.
+You get cross platform support with Powershell 7, and it is able to do both Azure AD as well as other Azure resources, such as IaaS/PaaS offerings - something the other modules cannot do.
 This is also included in Azure Cloud Shell and has less dependencies when using Azure Automation or Azure Functions.
 <p>&nbsp;</p>

 ## Az Installation